fanpu/blog/cheat_sheets.md

 Even the best of us sometimes forget common administrative commands on the terminal when we haven't used them in a while.
 I record down those that I find useful here for my own reference.
 You may find some of these helpful as well.
+You may notice that some extremely common commands for some services are not listed here, this is because they are usually remembered from heart and are not listed to avoid cluttering the space.

 <h2>{{ site.data.navigation.docs_cheatsheet_title }}</h2>
 <ul>